GSS-Cogs/csvw-example/README.md

 docker run -v /:/workspace -w /workspace gsscogs/csvlint csvlint <PATH_TO_YOUR_SCHEMA_JSON>
 ```

----
-- TODO: will need to explain the tweaks (measure type vs unit of measure) in here somewhere.
----

 ### Info: Observation File Changes

 To make our data transformable we need to make a few basic formatting changes to the data on the observation file (we'll explain the rationale as we go), as follows: